siconos/siconos/Docs/sphinx/examples/mechanics/beads_column.rst

 As described in the figure below, we consider a ball of mass :math:`m` and radius :math:`R`, described by 3 generalized coordinates :math:`q=(z,x,\theta)`
 The ball is subjected to the gravity :math:`g`.
 The system is also constituted by a rigid plane, defined by its position :math:`h` with respect to the axis Oz.
-We assume that the position of the plane is fixed.
+We assume that the position of the plane is fixed and not modeled as a dynamical system.

 .. figure:: /figures/mechanics/BouncingBall/BouncingBall.*
    :width: 8cm